meerens/shecodes-plus/README.md

 - Add CSS ease-in-out when hovering over search bar

-- X icon to clear search to remain in focus
+- X icon to clear search didn't appear on iphone

+> 🍏 SOLVED by adding CSS snippet, solution found via [Stackoverflow > <input type=“search”> no longer shows cancel button (x) under iOS](https://stackoverflow.com/questions/35583503/input-type-search-no-longer-shows-cancel-button-x-under-ios) - Solution not supported on Firefox, see MDN for more context.
+[MDN Web Docs > ::-webkit-search-cancel-button](https://developer.mozilla.org/en-US/docs/Web/CSS/::-webkit-search-cancel-button)

 - When using the current location button after having performed a search, the name from the previous search stays in the search bar.
 How to reset?